bluecatlabs/bluecat-openstack-drivers/README.md

 ## Usage

-#### Bluecat Neutron Driver

-Delivered as a patch to the native Neutron plugin IPAM driver, parameters are configured during installation

 #### Bluecat Neutron Monitor

 Listens to AMPQ message from Neutron to ascertain the correct DNS name for a Nova instance as a Floating IP is associated.
 The service will then send an RFC2136 DDNS update to a target BlueCat DNS server

 ##### bluecat.conf [bluecat_neutron_monitor] section settings

 Set parameters for the BlueCat Neutron Monitor

-`broker_uri`
+`broker_uri=amqp://stackrabbit:nintendo@localhost:5672//`

-Set the AMQ broker URI, used to read rabbitMQ messages
+Sets the AMQ broker URI, used to read rabbitMQ messages

-`nameserver`
+`nameserver=192.168.1.102`

-Set the target DNS server to be updated by DDNS
+Sets the target DNS server to be updated by DDNS

-`logfile`
+`logfile=/opt/bluecat/Bluecat Neutron Monitor/bluecat_neutron.log`

-Sets the logfile location and name (Default `/opt/bluecat/bluecat_neutron.log`)
+Sets the logfile location and name

-`ttl`
+`ttl=666`

-Sets the TTL of the records added to DNS (Default 1)
+Sets the TTL of the records added to DNS

-`domain_override`
+`domain_override=False`

 Sets a domain name to append to the instance name, if this parameter is set to False the monitor will utilise the whole instances name as a fully qualified domain name

-`replace`
+`replace=False`

 At default the neutron monitor will add floating IP records to the target DNS and not replace the private IP DNS records created by the Bluecat Nova Monitor.
 Setting this option to True will replace the private IP DNS records replacing with the floating IP record.